Nonparametric bounds for vaccine effects in randomized trials: Bounds for vaccine effects under Figure

-Under Assumptions \ref{assump:non.negative.m.general}\ref{assump:negative.m} and \ref{assump:U.mon.S.general}\ref{assump:U.mon.S.versionb}, the bounds for $VE(m)$, $m\in\{0,1\}$ and $VE_T$ given in Appendix \ref{app:proof:prop:bounds.mon.s.iv} are valid and sharp. \end{prop} The proof is given in Appendix \ref{app:proof:prop:bounds.mon.s.iv}.
-The monotonicity-based bounds in Proposition \ref{prop:bounds.mon.s.iv} are guaranteed to be at least as sharp as those in Proposition \ref{prop:bounds.two.sided1}, since they are obtained by additionally conditioning on $S$.
+The monotonicity-based bounds in Proposition \ref{prop:bounds.mon.s.iv} are guaranteed to be at least as narrow as those in Proposition \ref{prop:bounds.two.sided1}, since they are obtained by additionally conditioning on $S$.
 As in the LP case, this conditioning allows the bounds to be computed within each stratum of $S$, and then combined by taking the appropriate minimum or maximum, which can only tighten the results.